University of Nevada, Reno. College of Education Records

 Language of Materials

-Originally founded as the Normal School in 1888 and later called the School of Education after it separated from the College of Arts and Science in 1954, the College of Education includes programs areas in Counseling, Educational Leadership, Elementary Education, Equity and Diversity, Human Development and Family Studies, Integrated Elementary Teaching, Literacy, NevadaTeach, Secondary Education and Special Education.
-The collection contains material created and related to the College of Education primarily composed of reports as well as administrative materials and materials on programs and centers including the Dean's Future Scholars Program.
+Originally founded as the Normal School in 1888 and later called the School of Education after it separated from the College of Arts and Science in 1954, the College of Education includes programs in the areas of Counseling, Educational Leadership, Elementary Education, Equity and Diversity, Human Development and Family Studies, Integrated Elementary Teaching, Literacy, NevadaTeach, Secondary Education, and Special Education.
+The collection contains material created by and related to the College of Education, primarily composed of reports as well as administrative materials and materials on programs and centers, including the Dean's Future Scholars Program.